solkim-83/tp/docs/UserGuide.md

 * `TAG` must be a valid existing tag in Athena.

+Example:
+* `view -t t/cs2030` Shows all of the above information for the tag `cs2030` only.
+* `view -t t/cs2030 t/cs2040` Shows all of the above information for the tags `cs2030` and `cs2040` in a sequential order.

 #### Listing a tag: `list`

 Lists all tags in the remarks panel.
 It lists each tag and contacts tagged with the tag.